Minimum wage: History

+Amongst the earliest minimum wages were introduced in Mesopotamia during the reign of Hammurabi, while in Ancient Egypt many workers received minimum wages in the form of rations.
+In addition, measures aimed at ensuring fair wages were carried out during the days of the Byzantine Empire and in early Islamic societies.

-Modern minimum wage laws trace their origin to the Ordinance of Labourers (1349), which was a decree by King Edward III that set a maximum wage for laborers in medieval England.
+In medieval England, the Ordinance of Labourers (1349), a decree by King Edward III, set a maximum wage for laborers in medieval England.
 Edward, who was a wealthy landowner, was dependent, like his lords, on serfs to work the land.
 In the autumn of 1348, the Black Plague reached England and decimated the population.
 The severe shortage of labor caused wages to soar and encouraged King Edward III to set a wage ceiling.
 Subsequent amendments to the ordinance, such as the Statute of Labourers (1351), increased the penalties for paying a wage above the set rates.

 While the laws governing wages initially set a ceiling on compensation, they were eventually used to set a living wage.
 An amendment to the Statute of Labourers in 1389 effectively fixed wages to the price of food.
 As time passed, the Justice of the Peace, who was charged with setting the maximum wage, also began to set formal minimum wages.
 The practice was eventually formalized with the passage of the Act Fixing a Minimum Wage in 1604 by King James I for workers in the textile industry.

-By the early 19th century, the Statutes of Labourers was repealed as the increasingly capitalistic United Kingdom embraced laissez-faire policies which disfavored regulations of wages (whether upper or lower limits).
+By the early 19th century, the Statutes of Labourers were repealed as the increasingly capitalistic United Kingdom embraced laissez-faire policies that disfavored wage regulation (whether upper or lower limits).
 The subsequent 19th century saw significant labor unrest affect many industrial nations.
 As trade unions were decriminalized during the century, attempts to control wages through collective agreement were made.